intelagense/rwxrob/todo/README.md

 # TODO List

+* Discuss rewriting GNU utils in something other than GPLv3
 * Lynx in Docker container with ? and ??
 * `kn` in a Docker container
 * Add all relevant IRC rooms on startup.